Skip to content

 • Domain accounts: 4720 lands on the DC that handled the create.
 Collect across all DCs.

-If the attacker creates a local account on a server they've already compromised (often as a backup credential), the 4720 will be on that server only.
-Coverage matters.
+If the attacker creates a local account on a server they have already compromised (often as a backup credential), the 4720 will be on that server only.
+Coverage matters more than rules.

 <Data Name="TargetUserName">svc_backup2</Data>